-The Malleefowl Preservation Group was originally based in Ongerup, a small farming township approximately 400 km south east of Perth, Western Australia.
-Ongerup is one of three small towns in Gnowangerup Shire.
-The farming landscape in the region today is very different from the mallee bushland which dominated the area prior to the wide scale clearing for agriculture (cereal grain and sheep).
-In recognition of these changes resulting in loss of biodiversity, in particular the Malleefowl, local farmers and community members banded together to form the Malleefowl Preservation Group in August 1992.
+The Malleefowl Preservation Group was originally based in Ongerup, a small farming township about 400 km south east of Perth, Western Australia.
+The farming landscape in the region today is very different from the bushland which dominated the area prior to the wide scale clearing for agriculture (cereal grain and sheep).
+The resulting catastrophic decline of the Malleefowl in the wheatbelt of WA mirrored that of many other species.